 Managing the Process

-Senior year is a busy year and finding balance may be a challenge.
+Senior year is a busy year and finding balance may be a challenge so we encourage or juniors to start planning early.
 Planning can help students effectively manage not only the college application process; planning helps students manage the competing demands on their time.

 Colleges look for applicants who take control of the college application process, and demonstrate initiative and independence in doing so.
 Organization and time management are critical skills when it comes to managing this deadline driven process.
 There are a number of methods and tools to help you stay organized and on schedule in the college application process.
 Consider using an established college application tracking tool (visit My College Calendar or The College Board) or create your own method for managing multiple college applications.
 Spreadsheets can be especially helpful tracking tools for recording and overseeing admission requirements, important deadline dates and on-line accounts/passwords.